WGBH/AAPB2/app/views/plain_override/rules-of-use.md

 other personal rights may also apply.

-**3.b.** The nature of ORR content often makes it difficult to determine the content’s copyright status.
+**3.b.** The nature of ORR content often makes it difficult to determine the content's copyright status.
 Though the AAPB tries when possible to provide information about copyright owners and related matters in catalog records, finding aids, and other texts that accompany collections or individual items, which may assist you in making necessary legal determinations, we make no